 My name is Plez Bagby and I am a husband, a father, and a collector of Civil War plates and buckles.
 In addition to collecting, I also buy, sell and trade plates, buckles and other miscellaneous excavated Civil War items.
 I have a particular interest in excavated maker marked plates and buckles.
 My intent with this website is not only to advertise my inventory of available items but also to help promote this wonderful hobby.
 My mission is to be fair and honest in all of my dealings.

-As the seventies wore on, and I became a full-fledged teenager, my focus shifted from relics to other things, hmmmm.
-High school and college came and went, and in 1983, with a B.A. in marine biology, I returned to Richmond, VA where I landed, as one might expect, a job in the real estate business.
-Since then, I continued to hunt relics when time permitted, typically returning to my old haunts.
+As the seventies wore on, and I became a full-fledged teenager, my focus shifted from relics to other things.
+High school and college came and went, and after a two month adventure across Europe, I returned to Richmond, VA where I then spent 34 years in the real estate business.
+I continued to hunt relics when time permitted, typically returning to my old haunts.
 Even today the grounds that I covered 30 plus years ago still yield a bullet every now and then.
 Today, when I hunt and come up empty and tired, I console myself by thinking of the marvelous exercise I just got.
 But deep down, I would have preferred finding just one bullet to the exercise!

 I have created this website to enhance my connection to the relics of the American Civil War.
 I truly enjoy my continuing self-education in this field.
 I attend the various relic shows that come to my area, not only to see the latest finds, but also because it's an excellent opportunity to exchange information with other relic hunters and collectors.
 I also review, on a regular basis, the trusted reference books by such authors as Phillips, Albert, Crouch, Kerksis, Mullinax, Keim, McKee and Mason, Tice, Sylvia, O'Donnell and Campbell, and Dickey and George.
 Finally, the best source of information comes from the hard working relic dealers who tote their tons of lead, brass and iron from show to show across the nation.
 These folks have made lifelong careers of getting their hands dirty with relics.
 The information and knowledge that they possess in this field is beyond comprehension, and I admire their willingness to help educate anyone who seems the least bit interested like me.